 - The trays make bottom watering a cinch.
 Watering your seedlings is better from the bottom, so the roots grow down to reach the water.
 Top watering can cause problems like mold, dampening, and other issues.

-Why I Don’t Use Peat Pots or Planting Trays
+Why I Don’t Use Peat Pots or Planting Directly in the Base Trays

 I don’t use peat (or fiber) pots anymore.
 I know people say you can plant them right in the ground – pot and all.
 But I’ve found that it stunts the growth of small herbs and vegetables with finer roots.
 And if you peel off the pot, it’s nearly impossible not to tear the roots.
 That’s fine for a full-grown plant, but it can prove too much for a tender seedling.